Accreditation and Consumer Information

 The University is pleased to provide this information as part of its response to the Higher Education Opportunity Act (HEOA) of 1965, as amended.
 The Act requires institutions receiving Title IV federal financial aid to disclose general information and reports on various policies, procedures, and operations, including data related to student outcomes, student financial assistance, health and safety, and intercollegiate athletics.
 This page is updated each fall, and throughout the year as new content is available.
 In addition to information required by the HEOA, this page also includes other important disclosures required by federal regulations.
 Requests for printed copies of disclosures listed here may be made via email at the address below.

-- FERPA Student Rights and Confidentiality of Information Statement
+- Annual Notice: FERPA Student Rights and Confidentiality of Information

 - Identity Verification for Online/Distance Students